DiceRandom/rainwater/README.md

 - Files without extensions are placed in Files/NO_EXTENSION/.

-- The folder holding the code is ignored.
+- The folder holding the code is always ignored.